-From simulations we found that growth is always fully-demand determined when (1) labour supply is completely endogenous to labour demand or (2) if there is no adjustment in income elasticities of import.
+From simulations we found that growth is always fully-demand determined when (1) labour supply is completely endogenous to its demand or (2) if there is no adjustment in income elasticities of import.
 However, the adjustment processes occurs differently in each of these cases.
-In the case of a completely endogenous labour supply, all adjustment occurs in n.
-In the case of exogenous labour supply, all adjustment coefficient (v).
+In the case of completely endogenous labour supply, all adjustment occur in n.
+In the case of exogenous labour supply all adjustment happens on the Verdoorn coefficient (v).
 In the intermediate case both variables n and v adjust for the natural growth rates to adjust towards the actual growth rate.